 Regular Council Meeting

-The Council of the Village of Riverlea mmet on the above date at the Thomas Worthington High School, Worthington.
-The following Council members were present: Mayor Kirk M. McHugh, Jeffrey A. Colwell, Jenny D. Jones, Eric A. MacGilvray, President Pro-Tem, and Jacalyn Slemmer.
-Also present were Joshua C. Mehling, Clerk-Treasurer, L. Leah Reibel, Solicitor, William P. Charles, Street Commissioner, Karen McElmurray, Marshal, Michael Jones, Planning Commissioner, and Jody Croley Jones, Web Manager.
-Guests of Council were Pamela Colwell and Carolee Noonan.
-At 7:05 pm the Mayor called the meeting to order.
+The Council of the Village of Riverlea met on the above date at the Thomas Worthington High School, Worthington.
+The following Council members were present: Mayor Kirk M. McHugh, Scott K. Gordon, Jenny D. Jones, and Jacalyn Slemmer.
+Also present were Joshua C. Mehling, Clerk-Treasurer and L. Leah Reibel, Solicitor.
+At 7:07 pm the Mayor called the meeting to order.

-- The minutes of the regular Council meeting of April 21, 2014 were not read since each member had received a copy.
-MacGilvray moved and Colwell seconded the motion that the minutes be approved as submitted by the Clerk-Treasurer.
+- The minutes of the regular Council meeting of April 20, 2015 were not read since each member had received a copy.
+Gordon moved and Slemmer seconded the motion that the minutes be approved as submitted by the Clerk-Treasurer.
 The following vote was recorded on the motion: Yes: 2, Gordon and Slemmer, No: None, Abstain: Jones and Schoenberger.
 As the motion did not pass, the April minutes will need to be approved at the June Council meeting.

 Report of the Clerk-Treasurer

-- MacGilvray moved and Colwell seconded the motion to approve the payment of bills and to accept the financial report for April 2014 as submitted by the Clerk-Treasurer.
+- Gordon moved and Slemmer seconded the motion to approve the payment of bills and to accept the financial reports for April 2015 as submitted by the Clerk-Treasurer.
 The following vote was recorded on the motion: Yes: 3, Gordon, Jones, and Slemmer, No: None, Abstain: Schoenberger.
 The motion was approved (3-0-1).

 Report of the Mayor